5 Simple Ways to Protect Your Dachshund in Cold Weather

 Dachshund Coats

-Whether your Dachshund is a short-hair, long-hair, or wire-hair, their fur is pretty thin, so they do get cold easily.
+Whether your Dachshund is a short-hair, long-hair, or wirehair, their fur is pretty thin, so they do get cold easily.

 To help keep your Dachshund warm this winter, I recommend getting a couple of coats or sweaters to keep them warm and dry when going outside for walks and potty time.

-Best Winter Coat For Dachshunds:
+Best Winter Coat for Dachshunds

 The Django Brand link is an affiliate link and I will receive a commission if you click through and make a purchase, at no cost to you.

-Wipe Off
+Wipe Them Off

 Also remove any ice balls stuck between their toes or fur.